Kim Davis: Decisions and issues

 The emotional damages claims by the plaintiff couple, David Ermold and David Moore, continued on August 23, 2019, when the U.S. 6th Circuit Court of Appeals in Cincinnati upheld Bunning's decision ordering Kentucky to pay their $225,000 legal bill.
 Bunning ruled on March 18, 2022, that Davis violated the constitutional rights in both the Miller and Ermold cases, stating that she "cannot use her own constitutional rights as a shield to violate the constitutional rights of others while performing her duties as an elected official."
 The decision allowed the plaintiffs in Miller and Ermold to continue to seek legal fees and other damages from Davis through a jury trial.
 A jury ordered Davis to pay Ermold and Moore $100,000 in damages on September 13, 2023.
 Bunning added $260,000 in attorneys' fees and expenses.

 Seeking to reverse the jury's verdict in the Sixth Circuit and overturn Bunning's 2022 decision, as well as overturn the Obergefell decision, Davis's lawyers from Liberty Counsel filed a writ of certiorari with the U.S. Supreme Court in July 2025.
 In her petition, Davis asserted that she still believed that the First Amendment guarantees her right to deny marriage licenses, and she argued that the same-sex marriage decision had been "egregiously wrong".
 The court considered her challenge at its private conference in November 2025 and declined her case without comment.
+According to Newsweek, after 10 years of lawsuits, Davis will face legal bills in the six figures.